der-mur/book1-zynq-intro/README.md

 The authors Tera Term configuration file can be found in the *teraterm_config* directory.

 ### Preview Document
 A preview document of the textbook can be found in the *book_preview_doc* directory.
-Note that while the preview is in color format, all book editions are currently in grayscale format.